jdmonin/JSettlers2/doc/Readme.developer.md

 For automated functional testing, the project also includes the script `src/test/bin/test_func_srv_startup_params.py`; run and update this script if you are developing anything related to game options or jsettlers properties.

+## Using protobuf (currently optional; work in progress)

+Right now protobuf support is a work in progress in the v3 branch.
+Until its conversion is complete, use the SOCMessage network described in the "Network Communication and interop" section.
+Here are some brief
+notes:

+- Development and the JSettlers build require `protobuf-lite-3.0.1.jar`.
+  Running `gradle test` can download it for you, or see above under "Setup instructions for JSettlers as an Eclipse project" for a URL.
+- `build.gradle` can generate Java classes from the *.proto files.
+  There are no protobuf tasks in the Ant `build.xml`, you'll need to use gradle if you make changes to *.proto.
+If you don't need to change any proto files, you can use the pre-generated message class sources included in the repo at `/generated/src/proto/main/java`.
+- Running `gradle compileJava` will automatically run `protoc` if any *.proto files have changed.
+- Currently the server JAR can't automatically locate the protobuf-lite JAR.
+  If you aren't running Protobuf on the server, this won't cause an error.
+- To run the JSettlers server JAR with protobuf support, instead of the usual `-jar` command line argument (which ignores CLASSPATH), use this style:

+      export CLASSPATH=$CLASSPATH:/path/to/protobuf-lite-3.0.1.jar  # <-- run this just once
+      java -cp $CLASSPATH:JSettlersServer.jar soc.server.SOCServer -Dserver.protobuf=Y

+  On Windows, place `protobuf-lite-3.0.1.jar` in the same folder as the JSettlers JAR and run a command prompt in that folder:

+      java -cp protobuf-lite-3.0.1.jar;JSettlersServer.jar soc.server.SOCServer -Dserver.protobuf=Y

+  Once the server starts up, you should see a line like this in the console:

+      The server is ready.
+Listening on port 8880, protobuf listening on port 4000

+- The server's default protobuf port is 4000.
+To change it, after `-Dserver.protobuf=Y` add:

+      -Dserver.protobuf.port=12345

+- As usual, you can add the `server.protobuf` and `server.protobuf.port` properties to a `jsserver.properties` file instead of always having them on the server command line.

 ## To configure a sqlite database for testing